Abdu1Hak/WRO-2025/README.md

 File Name | Description
 --- | ---
 [Build](https://github.com/Abdu1Hak/WRO-2025/tree/cc1186081c65a94e3f9d5a899eeedb2a14111d81/Build) | Explanations and descriptions for mechanical/robot build
-[Models](https://github.com/Abdu1Hak/WRO-2025/tree/main/Models) | Folder for models used by 3D printers to produce the mechanical elements on the car
+[Models](https://github.com/Abdu1Hak/WRO-2025/tree/main/Models) | Folder for models used by 3D printers to produce the mechanical elements on the car as well as explanations on individual parts used
 [t-photos](https://github.com/Abdu1Hak/WRO-2025/tree/main/t-photos) | Contains 2 Photos of all team members
 [v-photos](https://github.com/Abdu1Hak/WRO-2025/tree/main/v-photos) | Contains 6 Photos of the vehicle
 [video](https://github.com/Abdu1Hak/WRO-2025/tree/main/video) | Contains 2 Video links to the Car performing the Open and Obstacle Challenge